iceberg-project/Penguins/README.md

 ## Installation
 Preliminaries:
+These instructions are specific to XSEDE Bridges but other resources can be used if cuda, python3, and a NVIDIA P100 GPU are present, in which case 'module load' instructions can be skipped, which are specific to Bridges.

+For Unix or Mac Users:
-Login to Bridges via ssh using a Unix or Mac command line terminal.
-Login is available to Bridges directly or through the XSEDE portal.
-Please see the <a href="https://portal.xsede.org/psc-bridges">Bridges User's Guide</a>.
+Login to bridges via ssh using a Unix or Mac command line terminal.
+Login is available to bridges directly or through the XSEDE portal.
+Please see the [Bridges User's Guide](https://portal.xsede.org/psc-bridges).

 For Windows Users:
-Many tools are available for ssh access to Bridges.
-Please see <a href="https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview">Ubuntu</a>, <a href="https://mobaxterm.mobatek.net/">MobaXterm</a>, or <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/">PuTTY</a>
+Many tools are available for ssh access to bridges.
+Please see [Ubuntu](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview), [MobaXterm](https://mobaxterm.mobatek.net) or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/)

 ### PSC Bridges
 Once you have logged into Bridges, you can follow one of two methods for installing iceberg-penguins.

-Method #1 (Recommended):
+#### Method 1 (Recommended):

-(Note: The lines below starting with '$' are commands to type into your terminal.
-Everything following '#' are comments to explain the reason for the command and should not be included in what you type.
-Lines that do not start with '$' or '[penguins_env] $' are output you should expect to see.)
+The lines below following a '$' are commands to enter (or cut and paste) into your terminal (note that all commands are case-sensitive, meaning capital and lowercase letters are differentiated.)
+Everything following '#' are comments to explain the reason for the command and should not be included in what you enter.
+Lines that do not start with '$' or '[penguins_env] $' are output you should expect to see.

 ```bash
 $ pwd